Ashrith1906/Hashflow/README.md

 3. The program attempts to establish direct connections with these peers.
 4. Once connected, peers can exchange messages more efficiently, reducing connection overhead.
 5. The list of connected peers updates dynamically to reflect the new connections.

+### Disconnect from a peer
+1. select '4' from the panel
+2. Enter the peer's IP address and port whom you wish to diconnect from.
+3. That Peer is Disconnected

 ### Exiting
 - Enter `0` to quit.